Christopher101112/build-tool/BuildTool/readme.txt

 Directory system “TestBuildTool” and “main.c” are included for testing purposes.

-To test, simply compile build tool.c, run the executable, and another executable named “buildtool” will be created.
+To test, simply compile buildtool.c, run the executable, and another executable named “buildtool” will be created.
 Use command ./buildtool to execute.
 Successful execution will result in lyrics of “On the Wing” by Owl City being printed.

 This program works on any standard directory system.